• Skip to primary navigation

 No. It will not help the vast majority of intercountry adoptees who currently lack U.S. citizenship.
 Intercountry adoptees who are already legal permanent residents but who have not naturalized—or have barriers to naturalization—will not benefit from a adjustment in the registry.
 In addition, intercountry adoptees who have been deported would also not benefit from a new registry date, as they do not currently reside in the United States.
 Enacting the current Adoptee Citizenship Act of 2021, however, would provide automatic citizenship for many intercountry adoptees and it would also establish a path toward citizenship for adoptees who have previously been deported.

-Conversely, an adjusted registry date would likely benefit a class of adoptees who may ultimately receive no immediate relief from passage of the Adoptee Citizenship Act of 2021.
+Conversely, an adjusted registry date would likely benefit a class of adoptees who may ultimately receive no immediate relief from passage of bills similar to the Adoptee Citizenship Act of 2021 (no longer active) or the Equal Citizenship for Children Act (now active in Congress).

 Does it Provide Citizenship if you Qualify?

-Filed Under: Latest News Tagged With: Adoptee Citizenship Act, Immigration Registry, Intercountry Adoptees, Legislation, US Citizenship
+Filed Under: Intercountry Adoptees, Latest News Tagged With: Adoptee Citizenship Act, Immigration Registry, Intercountry Adoptees, Legislation, US Citizenship

 Get Involved with Adoptees United Inc.